mathieupelo/Alpha-Crucible-Quant/docs/ARCHITECTURE.md

-# Quant Project Architecture
+# Alpha Crucible Quant Architecture

 ## Overview

-The Quant Project is a unified quantitative investment system that combines signal generation, portfolio optimization, and backtesting in a single repository.
-This document describes the architecture, design decisions, and key components.
+Alpha Crucible Quant is a comprehensive quantitative investment system that combines signal generation, portfolio optimization, backtesting, and web-based visualization in a unified platform.
+This document describes the architecture, design decisions, and key components of the full-stack application.

 ## Architecture Principles

+### 1. Full-Stack Architecture
+- **Frontend**: React-based web dashboard with Material-UI components
+- **Backend**: FastAPI REST API with comprehensive endpoints
+- **Database**: MySQL for persistent data storage
+- **Containerization**: Docker-based deployment with docker-compose

-### 1. Unified Repository
+### 2. Unified Repository
 - **Single Source of Truth**: All components in one repository
 - **Simplified Dependencies**: No complex inter-repository dependencies
 - **Easy Deployment**: Single installation and configuration

-### 2. Local-First Design
+### 3. Local-First Design
 - **Local Database**: MySQL hosted on your machine (127.0.0.1:3306)
 - **Real-time Data**: yfinance integration for live stock prices
 - **No External Dependencies**: No reliance on external services

-### 3. DataFrame-Centric Communication
+### 4. DataFrame-Centric Communication
 - **Pandas Integration**: All data operations use pandas DataFrames
 - **Type Safety**: Strong typing with dataclasses and type hints
 - **Memory Efficiency**: Optimized data structures and operations

-### 4. Modular Design
+### 5. Modular Design
 - **Separation of Concerns**: Clear boundaries between components
 - **Extensible**: Easy to add new signals, solvers, or strategies
 - **Testable**: Comprehensive unit tests for all modules